rachfop/takomo-docs/docs/deployment-targets/deploying-stacks-to-targets.md

 ## Controlling Deployment Order

-When the config sets are deployed, the deployment groups hierarchy is traversed recursively starting from the root deployment groups.
+When the config sets are deployed, the deployment groups hierarchy is traversed recursively, starting from the root deployment groups.
 By default, the child deployment groups are sorted by their name.
 For each deployment group, the deployment targets that belong to it are processed one at a time, in the order they are defined, and stacks specified by the config sets attached to the account are deployed.

-You can use `priority` property to control the order deployment groups' children are processed.
+You can use **priority** property to control the order deployment groups' children are processed.
 It accepts a number that is used to sort the children to ascending order.
-Deployment groups without `priority` are sorted by their name and processed after the ones with `priority` set.
+Deployment groups without priority are sorted by their name and processed after the ones with priority set.

 ### Example: Setting deployment group priority